Bible Reading: Genesis 25: 29-34

 In elementary school, my friends and I would swap food at lunch.
-I always tried to trade for something better.
+Everyone tried to trade for something they liked better.
 Ham sandwich was better than egg salad.
 You couldn’t get anything for celery sticks.

-Esau and Jacob traded too.
-Esau, the older brother, would receive a better inheritance.
-His grandpa Abraham’s promises would normally go to him, as it had gone to his brother.
+Jacob wanted something better.
+His older brother, would get a better inheritance.
+His grandpa Abraham’s promises would normally go to Esau, just as it had gone to his father, Isaac.

-Jacob wanted God’s promises for himself and thought about how he could get it.
+Jacob wanted God’s promises for himself and thought about how he could trick Esau into getting it. .

 Esau, the hairy older brother, loved hunting, while Jacob liked to stay at home.
 One day, while Jacob was cooking up some stew, Esau came back from one of his hunting trips.
 He was super hungry.

 “Give me that yummy red stew.
 I am starving,” Esau said.

 “Okay.
 I’ll swap you the soup for your birthright,” Jacob said.